franktranvantu/student-management/README.md

-# Populate Data On UI
+# Create A Dynamic HTML Table